The Sacred Measure of 432,000 ⁓ Part 4: The Sacred Syllable of the Rig Veda

 "Then the angel showed me the river of the water of life, as clear as crystal, flowing from the throne of God and of the Lamb down the middle of the great street of the city.
 On each side of the river stood the tree of life, bearing twelve crops of fruit, yielding its fruit every month.
 And the leaves of the tree are for the healing of the nations.
 No longer will there be any curse."

 These Biblical and Vedic verses, along with much of the Rig Veda, can simply not be properly understood without knowing that the Rishis were encoding their gnosis of the Zodiac and its sacred geometry into their hymns.
 Elsewhere I have discussed the fact that it is the radius and vesica piscis that measure out the full twelve signs of the Zodiac (the Vedic Year), based upon the four cardinal points of the Earth’s Tropical Year.
 In other words, it is by the form of the vesica piscis that the four quadrants of the Earth’s year become the twelve-month “Circle of Life” (a.k.a. the Zodiac), upon which “everything [does] live”.
 I believe this could be what the Rishi of RV 1.164 is conveying in these verses.
 The image above to the right demonstrates the fact that four vesica piscis drawn out from each of the four cardinal points (or four directions) of the Zodiac, divide each quadrant into three months, giving us the full divine measure of the 12-month Sacred Year.
 The four vesica piscis of this circle are formed by the four 120° arcs of each of the four cardinal radii of the Zodiac.
 The almond shape of these four vesica piscis ends at the circumference of the circle.
 I have extended the arc of the four cardinal radii to 180° so that these four arcs meet forming the classic four-petal (or four-horn) shape which I have shown is the basis of the four-legged Turtle incarnation of Vishnu the Preserver, whose first form is known as the Fish (Matsya/Pisces).
 These four petals, horns or legs encompass the four Preservation signs of the Zodiac: Taurus, Leo, Scorpio and Aquarius.
 It must be noted that the entire Zodiac is also depicted as the Mother Cow Aditi in the Rig Veda [RV 1.153.3].
-Her “daughters” (also cows of course) are symbols of multiple vesicae pisces within the Zodiac.
+Her “daughters” (also cows of course) are symbols of multiple vesicae piscium within the Zodiac.
 These “daughters” are also characterized as sisters, rivers or streams.

 "[Agni/Soma-Pavamana] flows about the sheep-skin, longing for a bride: he looses Aditi's Daughters for the worshipper. … [L]ike a strong Bull [Agni] shines, [sharpening] his manly might." ‒ Rig Veda 9.69.3, tr.
 RTH Griffith

-In this verse, Agni and his “manly might” can be seen as symbol of the radius which flows through the Zodiac and stands as the eternal lingam of the vesica piscis.
+In this verse, Agni and his “manly might” can be seen as a symbol of the radius which flows through the Zodiac and stands as the eternal lingam of the vesica piscis.
 In Part Two of this series I discussed my February 2016 vision of the 432,000-mile measure of the Sun’s radius in conjunction with the 432,000ʺ measure of the vesica piscis, as well as the equivalence between these measures of the solar radius and the vesica piscis.

 “[T]he most important essence of what the dream-vision conveyed to me is that together, the radius and vesica piscis measure out precisely one-third (120° or 432,000ʺ) of the 360° circle, and that together this sacred pair lays out the eternal law (sanatana dharma) and basis of the triple knowledge (triple Veda/trayi vidya) of the Vedic Rishis.
 The vision gave me the sense that the Rishis were absolutely aware that the radius of the circle is the source of and is equivalent to its own sacred measure (Divine Maya) or sacred form of the vesica pisces within the 360° circle/Sun symbol.
 In other words, the vision demonstrated that the measurer (the radius) and its sacred measure (the vesica piscis) are wedded as One, and that this inseparable pair would clarify much about the sanatana dharma and assist in its restoration in our world; and it quickly proceeded to do just that, as I have recorded in my book.”